Project | 01

 What can published research tell us about student outcomes of field courses?
 A scoping literature review

-I am working with fellow Active Learning Initiative postdoc, Xoco Shinbrot, to lead a fantastic team of faculty, postdocs, and graduate students in a scoping literature review of literature on learning outcomes in undergraduate field courses in the US.
+Fellow Active Learning Initiative postdoc Xoco Shinbrot and I lead a fantastic team of faculty, postdocs, and graduate students in a scoping literature review of literature on learning outcomes in undergraduate field courses in the US.
 We are interested in reporting on the status of research on field course outcomes (cognitive, affective, behavioral, and skills-based), and are working to make recommendations for future educational research publications on field course outcomes.